 Before you even get started with project planning for next year, this is a crucial step to take in a measured, repeatable way.
-Otherwise, you risk making the same mistakes in 2017.
+Otherwise, you risk making the same mistakes in the New Year.
 Or, you might overlook opportunities to build on your past successes.

 Establish a Baseline

 Before you can evaluate an individual video, it helps to look at your overall account analytics to establish a baseline.
 That way, you’ll have stats to which you can compare all your other videos.

 In your SproutVideo account, navigate to your Analytics reporting.
 There, you can review high level analytics data for all your videos.